 The medical establishment prescribes synthetic hormone pills to hypothyroidism patients, and patients must continue taking them for the rest of their lives.
-This is because these artificial hormones cause a body to stop producing its own thyroid hormones permanently; similar to what is experienced with diabetics taking synthetic insulin.
-In both cases, the result is perpetual customers who will forever after be reliant on 'the system', because the medications actually destroy the organ that they supposedly help.
-Be forewarned that with orthodox therapies, there is no cure, and there may be no turning back.
+This is because these artificial hormones cause a body to stop producing its own thyroid hormones permanently; similar to what is experienced with diabetics taking synthetic insulins.
+In both cases, the result is perpetual customers who will forever be reliant on the system, because the medications destroy the organ that they supposedly help.
+Be forewarned that there is no cure with orthodox therapies, and there may be no turning back.

 "Dessicated natural thyroid does not have FDA approval and its availability became quite limited in 2009.
 Many consumers complained to the ombudsman because of their preference for dessicated natural thyroid as thyroid replacement medication over the FDA approved synthetic versions"